- Don’t guess. Read these simple formulas for figuring out your studio’s break even point.

 Using our 500 square foot example: 273 visits per week / 24 spaces = 12 classes each week.

 Remember, that’s assuming you sell out every space.
-That’s unlikely to happen (if it does, you could increase your space and/or number of classes).
+That’s unlikely to happen (if it does, you could increase your space and/or the number of classes).

 Assuming your classes will attract 1/3 capacity on average, you’ll need to schedule 36 classes each week.
 The problem that arises is the more classes you schedule, the fewer students per class you will have (unless demand is bursting).